-How Do We Stop the Elderly Suicide Epidemic?
+How Do We Stop The Elderly Suicide Epidemic?

-Data from CDC shows just how pressing the issue is: More than 41,000 people in the United States commit suicide each year, making it the 10th leading cause of death among adults.
+Data from the CDC shows just how pressing the issue is: More than 41,000 people in the United States die by suicide each year, making it the 10th leading cause of death among adults.
 Tragic and complicated, suicide leaves families and friends looking for answers—and wondering how it could have been prevented.

-We should be motivated to address this major public health concern every month the year.
+We should be motivated to address this major public health concern every month of the year.
 September, which is Suicide Prevention Awareness Month, is an even more opportune time to get the greater public involved.

 Lately, I’ve been thinking more about the issue.
 Suicide doesn’t discriminate—people of all ethnicities, ages, and genders are at risk.
-Yet when we talk about suicide prevention, there is a ‘forgotten’ demographic: the elderly population.
+Yet when we talk about suicide prevention, there is a “forgotten” demographic: the elderly population.

 Is suicide in elderly populations a major concern?